neok/oioi-documentation/docs/calls/station_get_by_ids.rst

                 The fee of charging energy at this connector, per kWh (string; format ``"1.23"``). currency
-                The currency of the prices (string; format ``"EUR"``). companies
+                The currency of the prices (string; format ``"EUR"``). reservation (optional)
+            Active reservation for this connector (object).

+            end
+                When this reservation ends (string; format RFC3339 ``"2016-05-09T04:08:06+02:00"``) own
+                If reservation by the user included in User request object.
+If request object isn't set this will default to false. (boolean) companies
     An array of companies.